 Now that everybody has to create “great content” to please Google and its share holders the noise level of the Web is overwhelming.
 Everybody is forced to publish

 and of course more.
-So there is a huge amount of noise out there.
+Thus there is a huge amount of noise out there.
 How can we overcome it?
 How can we rise above the noise level?

 Do we need to became robots like Daft Punk?

-Some bloggers attempt to deal with that noise level by aggressively promoting their work, sending it to all their connections on Google+ for example.
+Some bloggers attempt to deal with that noise level by aggressively promoting their work, sending it to all their connections on social media for example.

 I’ve stopped looking up those altogether.
 Especially as it’s always the same people sending me their content that way while rarely showing up on my profile.